rafael747/blog/hiking/_posts/2021-01-03-trekking-canastra.md

 ![](https://drive.google.com/uc?export=view&id=157reUqESvlOJ8tBgr7--KVS_edjqdBX5)

-And then we keep our hiking to the camping site.
+And then we kept our hiking to the camping site.
 That was a very hot day and the sun was burning like hell!

 ![](https://drive.google.com/uc?export=view&id=1eYYaiV6jquhc7oSMPLCDdH0fg6L9dT4L)